Crows Nest, New South Wales: St Thomas Rest Park

 St Thomas Rest Park, located in West Street, was originally the cemetery of St Thomas's Church.
 It was the first burial ground established on Sydney's north shore.
 The land for the cemetery was donated to the Anglican Parish of St Leonards in 1845 by the prominent landowner and merchant, Alexander Berry.
 Notable people buried there include Alexander Berry and George Barney.
 Alexander Berry was buried there with his wife, in 1873, when he died at the age of 92.
 They are interred in an unusual, pyramid-shaped tomb with his wife's brother, Edward Wollstonecraft, former owner of Crows Nest Farm, after which the area is named.
 George Barney (lieutenant colonel) was born in London in 1792, and arrived in Sydney in 1835.
 He held a number of posts, including Commander of the Royal Engineers, and he designed Victoria Barracks.
 He was responsible for the completion of Fort Denison, Circular Quay, Cockatoo Dock and Darlinghurst Gaol.

 The park includes the original Sexton's Cottage, which is now used as a museum of local history, and is heritage-listed.

 Population

-At the 2016 census, there were 4,798 residents in Crows Nest.
-54.2% of residents were born in Australia.
-The most common countries of birth were England 5.5%, New Zealand 3.4%, Japan 2.5%, India 2.4% and China 2.3%.
-69.2% of people only spoke English at home.
-Other languages spoken at home included Japanese 2.9%, Mandarin 2.6% and Cantonese 2.1%.
-The most common responses for religious affiliation were No Religion 39.7% and Catholic 19.9%.
+At the 2021 census, there were 4,974 residents in Crows Nest.
+57.0% of residents were born in Australia.
+The other most common countries of birth were England 5.6%, New Zealand 3.2%, China 3.1%, India 2.3% and Japan 1.8%.
+71.5% of people only spoke English at home.
+Other languages spoken at home included Mandarin 3.9%, Cantonese 2.9%, Japanese 2.1%, Spanish 1.8% and French 1.3%.
+The most common responses for religious affiliation were No Religion 49.7% and Catholic 20.7%, Anglican 8.0%, 5.1% of residents did not state their religion, and 2.9% practised Buddhism.

-38.7% of people were in the 25-39 year age group, compared to 21.1% nationally.
-The most common ancestries were English 23.0%, Australian 17.5%, Irish 9.8%, Scottish 6.8% and Chinese 5.9%.
+The median age recorded at the 2021 census was 36.
+36.0% of people were in the 25-39 year age group, compared to 21.5% nationally.
+The most common ancestries were English 32.9%, Australian 24.5%, Irish 12.5%, Chinese 10.9% and Scottish 10.4%.